carlos-sierra/edb360/repo/repo_edb360/repo_edb360_readme.txt

 This method uses regular heap tables to host the edb360 repository.

+The edb360 repository is intended to be created and consumed within same database.

+If you need to consume the repository on a different system, use instead the eadam3 repository.

 ****************************************************************************************
                                     Repo Create
 ****************************************************************************************

 1. Manually create a user to own the edb360 repository.
-This user needs no grants and it can be locked.
+This user needs no additional grants and it can be locked.
 Be sure default tablespace for this user has at least 10GB of spare space.
 For example, create user edb360 (any name is valid but sys).

    # cd edb360-master
    # sqlplus / as sysdba
    SQL> create user edb360 identified by <some_unique_pwd>;
    SQL> alter user edb360 default tablespace <tablespace> quota unlimited on <tablespace>;

-2. Execute repo_edb360/repo_edb360_create.sql connecting as SYS or DBA.
-Pass as parameter the edb360 repository's owner (user created on prior step).
+2. Execute repo/repo_edb360/repo_edb360_create.sql connecting as SYS or DBA.
+When asked, pass as parameter the edb360 repository's owner (user created on prior step).

    # cd edb360-master
    # sqlplus / as sysdba
-   SQL> @repo_edb360/repo_edb360_create.sql
+   SQL> @repo/repo_edb360/repo_edb360_create.sql
    tool repository user (i.e. edb360): edb360 <<< repository owner

 ****************************************************************************************
                                     Repo Consume
 ****************************************************************************************

-1. Configure edb360 to access edb360 repository instead of base views: either modify sql/edb360_00_config.sql or sql/custom_config_01.sql and set tool_repo_user.
+1. Configure edb360 to access the edb360 repository instead of base views: either modify sql/edb360_00_config.sql or sql/custom_config_01.sql and set tool_repo_user.

    DEF tool_repo_user = 'edb360'; <<< must match schema owner from prior steps